polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 - The on board eMMC or an SD card need to be programmed with a Linux image

 <a name="Links"></a>
-##  Programming Files and Linux Images Links
+## Programming Files
-All programming files and Linux images are now being provided as assets with each release of their respective repositories.

-Icicle Kit Reference Design programming files (including the HSS) are available as assets [here](https://github.com/polarfire-soc/icicle-kit-reference-design/releases).

-Linux images are available as assets with each release of the Yocto build system [here](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/releases).

-**Note:**
-From release 2020.11, the SoC-FPGA programming files are identical for SD card and eMMC.
-This means Linux can be booted from either an SD card or eMMC using the HSS and Icicle Kit reference design release 2020.11 or greater.
+The sections below link to programming files for the FPGA and eNVM along with images for Linux.

+<a name="FPGA-asset"></a>
+###  FPGA fabric and eNVM
+A FlashPro Express programming job file is provided as an asset with the Icicle Kit Reference Design [releases](https://github.com/polarfire-soc/icicle-kit-reference-design/releases).
+This programming job file will program the FPGA fabric with the latest reference configuration and also program the eNVM with the latest HSS payload.
+The .zip file in the release assets should be downloaded and extracted to access the programming job file.

+<a name="Linux-asset"></a>
+###  Linux image
+A minimal Linux image is provided as an asset with the Meta PoalrFire SoC Yocto BSP [releases](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/releases).
+This image can be programmed to eMMC or an SD card.
+The .wic.gz file in the release assets should be downloaded to program into storage using the steps outlined in the [Programming the Linux Image](#Programming-Linux-Image) section.

 ## Jumper Settings
 The Icicle Kit jumper settings required to boot Linux are as follows: